TapiocaFox/Daijishou/README.md

 This is a side project.
 The project solely develop on my retroid pocket 2+ and Android emulators.
 I will make some progress whenever I feel motivated in my free time usually in the weekend.

 ### Q&A(7/7): What can you do to support?
-You can star this GitHub page, donate, promote Daijishō in the communities, summit your problems and ideas or updating platform list in this GitHub page.
+You can star this GitHub page, donate, promote Daijishō in the communities, summit your problems and ideas or update platform list in this GitHub page.

 # Related links
 <!-- [Google Play Store](https://play.google.com/store/apps/details?id=com.magneticchen.daijishou) -->